liuyuanmeng/Project-4/README.md

 My final project in the Software Engineering Immersive course is a solo full-stack project, the whole application was built and delivered in 7 days.

-You will find the deployed app here: **[MyKitchen](https://mykitchenproject4.herokuapp.com/)** To see the full features for MyKitchen, please feel free to login using the following credentials:
+You will find the deployed app here: **[MyKitchen](https://mykitchenproject4.herokuapp.com/)** To see the full features for MyKitchen, please feel free to log in using the following credentials:

 email: liuyuanmeng66@gmail.com
 password: pass